How to Keep your Camera Gear Safe and Functional During Cold-Weather Expeditions

 How to Maximize Battery Life in Cold Weather

-This is no doubt one of the biggest issues, as oftentimes cold remote places are synonymous with fleeting moments to charge your batteries (ie, relying on temporary basecamp power and/or full days spent photographing to maximize light).
+This is no doubt one of the biggest issues, as oftentimes cold remote places are synonymous with fleeting moments to charge your batteries (ie, relying on temporary base camp power and/or full days spent photographing to maximize light).

 It’s a plain fact – cold weather saps battery life.
 No need to go into laborious detail as to why, but it’s good to know that it happens.
 This goes for batteries in the camera as well as any that may be in your camera bag.
 The best and quickest solution?
 Keep spare batteries in your pocket, allowing your body heat to keep them warm.
 Voila!

-Now, what to do with those batteries in your camera, since you cannot keep in your pocket?
+Now, what to do with those batteries in your camera, since you can’t keep it in your pocket?
 Well, the main thing is to figure out what processes in the camera drain the battery fastest.
-You can’t do much about the cold, but you can eek out as much life as you can out of the batteries themselves.
-Simple answer – the LCD screen.
+You can’t do much about the cold, but you can eke out as much life as you can from the batteries themselves.
+Simple answer: the LCD screen.
 The backlit display screen is notorious for sucking the life out of batteries.
-One way to minimize this is to turn the “review time” of each photo to “off”.
-By default, most cameras show you the photo you just took for 2 seconds.
-Yes, it’s great to automatically see every photo, but not if it means you kill your battery life.
-If you still want to review shots, you can certainly do so by manually pushing the review button.
-Even if you still review most of your shots, and this technique only saves you 25% battery life, that’s better than nothing.
+One way to minimize this is to turn the “review time” of each photo to “off.”

 Aspen Snow

-Condensation is not a good thing…at all.
-Condensation on your lens causes you to have to either patiently dry it off with a cloth or wait minutes for it to clear, which could be many lost minutes of photography.
-However, what condensation appears on the outside of your camera can be equaled to the amount of condensation inside your camera, too.
+However, what condensation appears on the outside of your camera can be equated to the amount of condensation inside your camera, too.
 This is a bad thing for computer chips, optics quality, and much more.
 In fact, some lenses have been found to have fungus growing inside the parts due to repeatedly being exposed to condensation.
 So, let’s talk about how to avoid this entirely.
 The good news?
 It’s easy!

 The basic gist is that when your camera is out in the cold for a while, it becomes cold itself.
-Then, when it goes into a warmer and more humid environment (anywhere indoors in the winter is warmer and more humid than the ouside), it instantly turns the gaseous humid air that comes into contact with your cold camera body into liquid…that is, condensation.
+Then, when it goes into a warmer and more humid environment (anywhere indoors in the winter is warmer and more humid than the outside), it instantly turns the gaseous humid air that comes into contact with your cold camera body into liquid…that is, condensation.
 So, any surface that is cold and then has contact with air is susceptible to condensation.

 So, how do you avoid it?
 Before you come in from the cold, put your camera in your camera bag so that it doesn’t come into contact with the plethora of warm, humid air when you go inside.
 Voila!
 Yes, there will be a small amount of air in the case, but think…that’s just a small fraction of the air in the entire building, so there will be very very minimal condensation.
 The trick is that you cannot open the case and start reviewing your photos while inside.
 It’s tempting, I know!
 But, if you’re in for the day or night and don’t plan to go out into the cold again, allow your camera to warm up slowly, inside the case.
 I recommend being patient and waiting at least an hour.